Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Iranians tested another rocket, the medium-range ballistic missile Ghadr-110, on November 21, 2015.
 The Ghadr-110 is capable of carrying a nuclear warhead and is a new and improved version of the Iranian Shabab-3 missile.

-The Security Council reached the conclusion that Iran had violated Resolution 1929 on December 15, 2015.
+The Security Council concluded that Iran had violated Resolution 1929 on December 15, 2015.
 In response, Iranian Defense Minister Hossein Dehghan defiantly said Iran would not accept any limitations on its missile program.
 Deghan told reporters, “Since the nuclear deal we have not stopped our (missile)tests, production, and research even for a day, an hour, or a second...
 We tested Emad to show the world that the Islamic Republic will only act based on its national interests and no country or power can impose its will on us” (Reuters, December 16, 2015).

 As the United States contemplated imposing more stringent sanctions on businesses and individuals associated with the Iranian government in response to their missile tests, Iranian President Hassan Rouhani ordered his Defense Minister to oversee the accelerated development and production of ballistic missiles.
 “As the United States seems to plan to include the names of new individuals and firms in its previous list of cruel sanctions in line with its hostile policies... the program for the production of the Armed Forces’ needed missiles is required to continue more speedily and seriously” (Fars News, December 31, 2015).
 Iranian state television subsequently aired footage of a previously undisclosed underground missile depot filled with Emad precision-guided missiles on January 5, 2016.